anishsingh935/multiprecision/gsoc_writeup/main.md

 </p>

-The main implementation can be found here.
+The implementation of the core can be found [here](https://github.com/BoostGSoC20/multiprecision/blob/develop/include/boost/multiprecision/detail/default_ops.hpp#L1663).

-One part that is not covered in the algorithm descriptions is how to solve the base case.
-The problem here is that we will be left with four 32-bit limbs and there is no built in algorithm to compute the square root of 128-bit integers.
+One part that was not covered in the algorithm descriptions is how to solve the base case.
+The problem here is that we will be left with four 32-bit limbs and there is no built-in method to compute the square root of 128-bit integers.
 Continuing the splitting at the bit level at non-fixed positions will be tedious and not very efficient.
 Instead, we see notice that we can handle all cases as one of the following four cases:

 <p align="center">